puffinnate/100-days-of-code/log.md

 **Thoughts:** I'm committed and even thought I have basic knowledge about front-end and back-end development, I'm rusty so I may need to start over.

-**Hours Spent:** 2 hours.
+**Hours Spent:** 2

 **Link to work:** [Free Code Camp](http://www.freecodecamp.com/map)

 ### Day 1: June 23, 2017

 **Today's Progress**: I had family stuff to deal with so this is the day I could start properly.
-Today I've come to the 78th challenge of the FCC map from 23.
+                      Today I've come to the 78th challenge of the FCC

-**Thoughts:** I shoul try harder not to skip any day without coding.
+**Thoughts:** I should try harder not to skip any day without coding.
 This habit is a bit hard to gain.

 **Hours Spent:** 2.30